 They pushed at his chest, harder than Dean ever would and prodded, he felt his side flare in pain but he didn't have the breath to yell at them, to tell them to stop and then they pried his eyes open, pulled on his arms and snapped their fingers to get his attention.

-Sam took a breath, inhaled to say something, to tell them to fuck right off when something gave in him, his body suddenly soft and warm and he released it in a whoosh, his eyes clenching as he leant back, arms rolling off the gurney as his eyes opened and he stared up.
+Sam took a breath, inhaled to say something, to tell them to fuck right off when something gave in him, his body suddenly soft and warm and he released it in a whoosh, his eyes clenching as he leant back, arms rolling off the gurney.

 Lips parted and ever so softly, the word Dean left in a whisper.
 But he doubted they'd heard it and he knew no more.